kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

 git checkout post-3-part-2
 ```

-To paralalize  we create (or more to the point, extract from our old load_labeled_blocks), the function
+To parallelize, we create (or more to the point, extract from our old load_labeled_blocks) the function
 to get the elements from the file: